Traffic Volume*

 About

 Average traffic volume per meter of major roadways in the county.
-The 2023 County Health Rankings used data from 2019 for this measure.
+The 2024 Annual Data Release used data from 2023 for this measure.

-Residential proximity to motor vehicle traffic is associated with increased exposures to ambient noise, toxic gases, and particulate matter, including diesel particulates.
-Based on the available evidence, residential proximity at a distance of roughly 100–300 meters is related to poorer health outcomes.1,2 This proximity to traffic has been associated with various health impacts for residents, particularly asthma exacerbation and possibly onset of asthma, as well as increased mortality rates.3,4 Living in proximity to traffic has also been associated with subclinical atherosclerosis (a key pathology underlying cardiovascular disease (CVD)), prevalence of CVD and coronary heart disease, incidence of myocardial infarction, and CVD mortality.5 Proximity to traffic can also mean increased noise exposure, which is linked to stress and poorer health outcomes.6
+Residential proximity to motor vehicle traffic is associated with increased exposures to air and noise pollution.
+Based on the available evidence, negative health outcomes increase when people live closer to major roads and heavy traffic.1,2 This proximity to traffic has been associated with various health impacts for residents, particularly asthma exacerbation and possibly onset of asthma, as well as increased mortality rates.3,4 Living in proximity to traffic has also been associated with subclinical atherosclerosis (a key pathology underlying cardiovascular disease (CVD)), prevalence of CVD and coronary heart disease, incidence of myocardial infarction, and CVD mortality.5 Proximity to traffic can also mean increased noise exposure, which is linked to stress and poorer health outcomes.6

 Data and methods